 8 Things I’m Watching on Netflix

 I love when you see actors do a film that’s a little different from their usual.
 Jon Favreau can usually be found in Vince Vaughn type comedy films, and even in the Marvel Cinematic Universe, so it’s nice to see a sort of stripped back version.
 In Chef, he plays a character who’s a bit stuck, who has a bit of a breakdown in the age of Twitter and going viral… he has to take a step back and rediscover himself, while also attempting to heal the relationship with his son.
 It’s such a sweet story, and also, not going to lie, made me hungry!

 I mean, I love me a Richard Curtis movie.
 I watch Love Actually every year at Christmas.
 Aside from the fact that there is practically no diversity in his films, they’ve kind of come to be synonymous with quintessentially British culture!
 Everyone is a secret Hugh Grant, bumbling over their words… Whoopsadaisies!
 Anyway, About Time is a definite favorite, so the fact it’s on Netflix is a real bonus!
-It’s a classic love story, true… boy meets girl, boy falls in love with girl, boy ges back in time to help a friend and accidentally loses girl… typical rom-com stuff!
+It’s a classic love story, true… boy meets girl, boy also has ability to time travel… typical rom-com stuff!
 The thing is, it’s not just that kind of love story.
 It’s also about the love we feel for our friends and family, too.
 I cry every time I watch it.

 Julie and Julia